-Russia's Putin: I have no idea who hacked U.S. Democratic Party - BBG
+Putin says he doesn't know who hacked U.S. Democratic Party: Bloomberg

 Obama said in August he would discuss the cyber attack with Putin if Russia was responsible, but it would not "wildly" alter the two countries' relationship.

-"To do that you need to have a finger on the pulse and get the specifics of the domestic political life of the U.S.,” he said.
-"I’m not sure that even our Foreign Ministry experts are sensitive enough."
+Putin said both candidates were using shock tactics and that playing "the anti-Russian card" was short-sighted.

+"I wouldn't like for us to follow their example," he said.
+"I don't think they are setting the best example."

-(Reporting by Katya Golubkova,; Writing by Jack Stubbs,; Editing by Angus MacSwan)
+Reporting by Katya Golubkova,; Writing by Jack Stubbs,; Editing by Angus MacSwan and Mark Trevelyan